GoogleCloudPlatform/professional-services/README.md

 All instructions were tested on a [Cloud AI Platform Notebook](https://cloud.google.com/ai-platform/notebooks/docs/) instance, created through the [UI](https://console.cloud.google.com/ai-platform/notebooks/instances).
 If you are running in another environment, you'll have to setup the [`gcloud` SDK](https://cloud.google.com/sdk/install), install Python 3 and virtualenv, and possibly manage other dependencies.
 We have not tested these instructions in other environments.

-**All commands, unless otherwise stated, should be run from the cloned repo root.**
+**All commands, unless otherwise stated, should be run from the directory containing this README.**

 ## Enable Required APIs in your Project